-We are the sixth largest producer of manufactured homes in the United States as ranked by number of homes manufactured based on information available from the Manufactured Housing Institute and IBTS for the twelve month period ending September 30, 2021.
-With current operations focused primarily in the southern United States, we offer our customers an array of quality homes ranging in size from approximately 395 to 2,667 square feet consisting of 1 to 5 bedrooms, with 1 to $3^{1/2}$ bathrooms.
+We are the fifth largest producer of manufactured homes in the United States as ranked by number of homes manufactured based on information available from the Manufactured Housing Institute and IBTS for the twelve month period ending September 30, 2022.
+With current operations focused primarily in the southern United States, we offer our customers an array of quality homes ranging in size from approximately 395 to 2,667 square feet consisting of 1 to 5 bedrooms, with 1 to $3^{1}/{2}$ bathrooms.
 Our homes range in price, at retail, from approximately \$33,000 to \$180,000.
-During 2021, we sold 3,635 home sections (which are entire modules or single floors) and in 2020 we sold 3,814 home sections.
+During 2022, we sold 4,189 home sections (which are entire modules or single floors) and in 2021 we sold 3,635 home sections.
 We commenced operations in 2005 and have experienced strong sales growth since our inception.

 Our homes address the significant need in the United States for affordable housing.
 This need for affordable housing is being driven by a nationwide trend of increasing rental rates for housing, higher prices for site-built homes and decreasing percentages of home ownership among portions of the U.S. population.
-Our customers typically have annual household incomes of less than \$60,000 and include young and working class families, as well as persons age 55 and older.
-In 2020, there were approximately 58,470,000 households in the United States with annual household incomes of less than \$60,000, representing nearly half of all U.S. households, according to the Current Population Survey published by the U.S. Census Bureau.
+Our customers typically have annual household incomes of less than \$75,000 and include young and working class families, as well as persons age 55 and older.
+In 2021, there were approximately 68,619,000 households in the United States with annual household incomes of less than \$75,000, representing 52% of all U.S. households, according to the Current Population Survey published by the U.S. Census Bureau.

 We believe our company is one of the most vertically integrated in the manufactured housing industry, allowing us to offer a complete solution to our customers, from manufacturing custom-made homes using quality materials and distributing those homes through our expansive network of independent retailers and company-owned distribution locations, to providing tailored financing solutions for our customers.
 Our homes are constructed in the United States at one of our three manufacturing facilities in accordance with the construction and safety standards of the U.S. Department of Housing and Urban Development ("HUD").
-Our factories employ high-volume production techniques that allow us to produce approximately 75 home sections, or approximately 62 fully-completed homes on average depending on product mix, in total per week.
+Our factories employ high-volume production techniques that allow us to produce approximately 70 home sections, or approximately 60 fully-completed homes on average depending on product mix, in total per week.
 We use quality materials and operate our own component manufacturing facilities for many of the items used in the construction of our homes.
 Each home can be configured according to a variety of floor plans and equipped with such features as fireplaces, central air conditioning and state-of-the-art kitchens.

-Our homes are marketed under our premier "Legacy" brand name and, as of December 31, 2021, are sold to consumers, primarily across 15 states through a network of 176 independent retail locations, 13 company-owned retail locations and through direct sales to owners of manufactured home communities.
+Our homes are marketed under our premier "Legacy" brand name and, as of December 31, 2022, are sold to consumers, primarily across 15 states through a network of 156 independent retail locations, 13 company-owned retail locations and through direct sales to owners of manufactured home communities.
 Our 13 company-owned retail locations, including 11 Heritage Housing stores and two Tiny House Outlet stores, exclusively sell our homes.
+During 2022, approximately 53% of our manufactured homes were sold in Texas, followed by 9% in Georgia, 5% in Florida, 5% in Alabama, 5% in Arizona and 4% in Louisiana.
 During 2021, approximately 50% of our manufactured homes were sold in Texas, followed by 16% in Georgia, 8% in Louisiana and 5% in Alabama.
-During 2020, approximately 46% of our manufactured homes were sold in Texas, followed by 8% in Georgia, 8% in Michigan, 5% in Kansas, and 5% in North Carolina.
-We plan to deepen our distribution channel by using cash from operations and borrowings from our lines of credit to expand our company-owned retail locations in new and existing markets.